k6 provides multiple places to set options:

 Set options with the --config flag

-You can also define the same options through a config file, then use a CLI flag to specify the config.
+k6 includes a default configuration file that you can edit, or you can create a new file and then use a CLI flag to point to that file.
 If you use it, the options take the second lowest order of precedence (after defaults).
 If you set options anywhere else, they will override the --config flag options.

 Use the --config flag to declare the file path to your options.